 Reading through job and internship postings will help you discover:

 - What types of jobs are most frequently listed, and where.

 - Which industries seem to be doing the most recruiting.

 - What qualifications (education, experience, skills, Core Career Competencies) tend to be required for various positions.

 - Salaries or salary ranges for particular jobs.

-Use GoldPASS powered by Handshake, the University of Minnesota’s free search database for jobs, internships, and volunteer positions to get started with searching for and reading job descriptions.
+Use Handshake, the University of Minnesota’s free search database for jobs, internships, and volunteer positions to get started with searching for and reading job descriptions.
 It is truly an amazing resource, offered exclusively to UMN students and alumni!
-On a typical day, you’ll find some 7,000 postings for jobs, internships, and volunteer positions on GoldPASS, submitted by thousands of active organizations and companies.
+On a typical day, you’ll find some 7,000 postings for jobs, internships, and volunteer positions on Handshake, submitted by thousands of active organizations and companies.
 What does that mean?
 Lots of job and company descriptions, all of which lend themselves nicely to your career (and academic) exploration pursuits.
-You can use GoldPASS’s search boxes and filters to refine (by geography, for example, or by keyword) what’s presented to you on the page, making it even easier to explore careers with precision.
-You can even save these customized searches so that you don’t have to set up filters every time you’re on GoldPASS.
+You can use Handshake’s search boxes and filters to refine (by geography, for example, or by keyword) what’s presented to you on the page, making it even easier to explore careers with precision.
+You can even save these customized searches so that you don’t have to set up filters every time you’re on Handshake.